rhevorn/shape/examples/README.md

 | [http](http) | Request cancellation, reader limits, and strict JSON |

 The independent examples intentionally run without importing the root package.
-The root `shape` package combines both capabilities for complete JSON struct contracts.
+The root `shape` package combines both capabilities in a reusable `Schema[T]` for scalars, composites, and structs.